iugamarian/links/README.md

 wdidle3 /d

-This one sets the timer to 8 minutes, the maximum allowed (run as root):
+This one sets the timer to the maximum allowed, in Linux a little over 60 minutes (run as root):

 idle3ctl -s 255

-And in Ultimate Boot CD or MS-DOS:
+And in Ultimate Boot CD or MS-DOS, 5 minutes:

 wdidle3 /S300

-Meaning of the returned raw value depending on the wdidle3 version The value 0 is used when the timer is disabled.
+Meaning of the returned raw value depending on the wdidle3 version

+The value 0 is used when the timer is disabled.

 The values 1 to 128 are reported in .1s by all wdidle3.exe versions.

 The values 129 to 255 are in .1s for version 1.00, but in 30s for versions 1.03 and 1.05

 The difference only affects the output, the stored timer is identical between versions.
 Maybe different WD drives have different beheviour.

 May not work over USB - if so remove the drive from USB case and connect it to SATA port then try setting timer.

+Tests on reddit and Youtube show that to use ok this needs to be done:

+1) SATA Mode set from AHCI to IDE in the BIOS

+2) All other SATA drives diconnected, only destination drive connected and boot from USB

+3) After the setting complete the drive will behave badu until it is powered off then on

+4) Tested working on the internet: 4 TB, 5 TB, 6 TB, 8TB, manufactured in 2019 or 2020.

 # NFS async is 10 times faster for many small files on async then on sync